AI-Unicamp/ggvad-genea2023/README.md

 sh ggvad_container.sh -g 0 -n my_container -p '8888:8888'
 ```

-Activate environment:
+4. Activate cuda environment:
 ```sh
 source activate ggvad
 ```

-## Dara pre-processing
+## Data pre-processing

+1. Get the GENEA Challenge 2023 dataset and put it into `./dataset/`
+(Our system is monadic so you'll only need the main-agent's data)

-Download the [WavLM Base +](https://github.com/microsoft/unilm/tree/master/wavlm) and put it into the folder `/wavlm/`
+2. Download the [WavLM Base +](https://github.com/microsoft/unilm/tree/master/wavlm) and put it into the folder `/wavlm/`

-Navigate to `/workspace/ggvad` and run
+3. Navigate to `/workspace/ggvad` and run

 ```sh
 python ./data_loaders/gesture/scripts/genea_prep.py
 ```

-This you convert bvh to npy representations, downsample wav files to 16k and save them as npy arrays, and convert these arrays to wavlm representations.
+This will convert the bvh files to npy representations, downsample wav files to 16k and save them as npy arrays, and convert these arrays to wavlm representations.
 The VAD data must be processed separetely due to python libraries incompatibility.

-### (Optional) Process VAD data
+4. (Optional) Process VAD data

 We provide the speech activity information (from speechbrain's VAD) data, but if you wish to process them yourself you should redo the steps of "Preparing environment" as before, but for the speechbrain environment: Build the image using the Dockerfile inside speechbrain (`docker build -t speechbrain .`), run the container (`docker run ... --name CONTAINER_NAME speechbrain:latest /bin/bash`) and run: